seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

     where $J\_{\text{pi_new}}$ is an RL-specific <a href="/Tutorials/glossary/#measure_function">measure function</a>, which means that the engine is programmed to interpret $J\_{\text{pi_new}}$ as the performance of the new policy.
 The performance of the new policy is calculated using per-decision importance sampling with data generated by the behavior policy.
 </p>

-<h5> From supervised learning to reinforcement learning</h5>
+<h5 id="supervised_to_rl"> From supervised learning to reinforcement learning</h5>
 <p>
     From the toolkit's perspective, there are few differences between the supervised learning and reinforcement learning regimes.
 The algorithm overview remains unchanged: the Seldonian algorithm still has candidate selection and safety test modules.
 It still uses gradient descent using the KKT conditions (or black box optimization) to find the candidate solutions and uses statistical tools like Student's $t$-test to compute confidence intervals.
 Though there are some differences in the code (as shown in the example below), the core conceptual differences are:
     <ul>
         <li>The parameterized "model" is replaced with a parameterized "policy."
 However, this is mostly just a terminology change (both take an input and provide a distribution over possible outputs).</li>
         <li>Though both still use a parse tree to represent the behavioral constraints, in the RL regime the base variables (leaf nodes of the parse tree that are not constants) use <i>importance sampling</i> variants to estimate what would happen if a new policy were to be used.
 More precisely, they provide unbiased estimates of the expected discounted return of the new policy, and this expected discounted return can use additional rewards defined to capture the safety of the new policy.
 The importance sampling estimates correspond to the $\hat z$ functions described in the <a href="{{ "/tutorials/alg_details_tutorial/#parse_tree" | relative_url }}">Algorithm details tutorial</a>.</li>
         <li>The data consist of $m$ episodes in the RL regime as opposed to $m$ data points in the supervised learning regime. </li>
         <li>In the Experiments library, the default way of generating ground truth data in the RL regime is to run additional episodes using a behavior policy.
-We will see this played out in the <a href="#Experiments">Running a Seldonian Experiment</a> section.</li>
+We will see this played out in the <a href="#experiments">Running a Seldonian Experiment</a> section.</li>
     </ul>
 </p>
 </div>

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
-<h3>Creating the specification object</h3>
+<h3 id="spec_object">Creating the specification object</h3>
 <p>
 Our goal is to create an <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.RLSpec.html?highlight=rlspec#seldonian.spec.RLSpec">RLSpec</a> object, which will consist of everything we will need to run a Seldonian algorithm using the engine.
 Creating this object involves defining the behavior dataset, policy parameterization, any environment-specific parameters, and the behavioral constraints.
 </p>